dzptahh/cat-whats-up/README.md

 # Cat What's Up
 Cat What's Up is a game where you control a cat and help it fly through gaps between pipes.
-You make the cat go up by tapping the space bar.
+You make the cat go up by tapping the <kbd>Space</kbd> key.
 You get one point for each successful pass through a pair of pipes.
 If you hit a pipe or the ground, the game ends.

 ## Members
 - Nichakorn Chanajitpairee (6410545452)